mattwach/light_bulb_changer/README.md

       (450-1800 mAh) fits this bill perfectly, but you'll also need a special charger.
 You can also stack 9 (or more) AA batteries in series.
 A DC wall wart could also work.
    10. **Connectors for the power source**.
-With a small 3S lipo, I really like the [XT30 connector](https://www.amazon.com/10Pairs-Upgrade-Connector-Female-Battery/dp/B08P5HVMYT) and that is what the 3D printed case is designed to handle without "manual modifications"
+With a small 3S LIPO, I really like the [XT30 connector](https://www.amazon.com/10Pairs-Upgrade-Connector-Female-Battery/dp/B08P5HVMYT) and that is what the 3D printed case is designed to handle without "manual modifications"